 Who Falls Prey to the Wolf of Wall Street?
 Investor Participation in Market Manipulation

-Manipulative communications touting stocks are common in capital markets around the world.
-Although the price distortions created by so-called “pump-and-dump” schemes are well known, little is known about the investors in these frauds.
-By examining 421 “pump-and-dump” schemes between 2002 and 2015 and a proprietary set of trading records for over 110,000 individual investors from a major German bank, we provide evidence on the participation rate, magnitude of the investments, losses, and the characteristics of the individuals who invest in such schemes.
-Our evidence suggests that participation is quite common and involves sizable losses, with nearly 6% of active investors participating in at least one “pump-and-dump” and an average loss of nearly 30%.
-Moreover, we identify several distinct types of investors, some of which should not be viewed as falling prey to these frauds.
-We also show that portfolio composition and past trading behavior can better explain participation in touted stocks than demographics.
-Our analysis offers insights into the challenges associated with designing effective investor protection against market manipulation.
+Price distortions created by so-called “pump-and-dump” schemes are well known, but relatively little is known about the investors in these frauds.
+By examining 470 “pump-and-dump” schemes and a large data set of trading records for over 110,000 individual investors from a major German bank, we provide comprehensive evidence on the participation rate, magnitude of the investments, the losses, and the characteristics of the individuals who invest in such schemes.
+Participation is quite common with nearly 8% of active retail investors participating in at least one “pump-and-dump” losing on average nearly 30%.
+Next, we identify several distinct types among participating investors, some of which (i.e., speculating day trader) should not be viewed as falling prey to the schemes.
+Recognizing this heterogeneity is key when designing investor protections because we find investor types respond differently to market manipulation.
+We also show that portfolio composition and past trading behavior better explain scheme participation than demographics.
+Lastly, we document longer lasting effects on participating investors that go beyond the immediate financial losses.

-Keywords: Market manipulation, Pump-and-dump schemes, Securities regulation, Fraud, Investor protection, Lottery stocks, Household finance
+Keywords: Market manipulation; Pump-and-dump schemes, Securities regulation; Fraud; Investor protection; Lottery stocks; Household finance; Penny Stocks

 JEL Classification: D14, G11, G18, K42, M48